Meeting minutes and resources

 I think it would be an appalling everybody's time, frankly, if that additional information is not secured.

-RG Your point is very well made, Mr Ferrara, and that that was partially the reason for doing the full recovery of the of what comes out of the boreholes to add to the geological profile information in the limited scope that we are working on regarding the opening of this roads.
-If we drill boreholes, let's get as much information detailed information as we can to add to the to the suite of information already there.
-I don't know about sample capture if that gives an adequate amount to add to the to the already borehole profiles that we've got from this during then, OK, well that's so that's an alternative.
+RG Your point is very well made, Mr Ferrara, and that that was partially the reason for doing the full recovery of what comes out of the boreholes to add to the geological profile information in the limited scope that we are working on regarding the opening of these roads.
+If we drill boreholes, let's get as much information detailed information as we can to add to the suite of information already there.
+I don't know about sample capture if that gives an adequate amount to add to the already borehole profiles that we've got from this during then, OK, well that's so that's an alternative.

 RF I mentioned that a quick postscript to that.
 I mean I would have thought that in order to satisfy yourselves that you were getting all the information that would be necessary for deep engineering, design works to be carried out, then there ought to be serious engineers in the room advising you what information they want and as far as I'm concerned, you know if this goes ahead without that high level input of engineering knowledge, then I think you are at risk of not capturing sufficient information.